Email Marketing Software Review - Top 12 Providers

-In evaluating all eight email marketing tools, we concentrated on six areas, five of which were scored.
+In evaluating all twelve email marketing tools, we concentrated on six areas, five of which were scored.
 This allowed us to fairly and objectively compare each of the services and rank them accordingly.
 Below, you can read more about each of these areas and our scoring criteria.

 Configuration & Usage

 Configuration & Usage is comprised of two aspects:

 - Registration Process